In my last blog post I shared 3 of my personal breakthrough moments that shaped who I am today and helped me to find my unique path in life.

 3. „Seize Your Opportunities“

 Neil Strauss, is a multiple best selling author of books as writes also for Rolling Stone and The New York Times.
-He is famously known as the pick-up artist ‘Style’.
-After going undercover in a secret society of pickup artists, he finally started leaving the house, then wrote a book about it called The Game that became a New York Times bestseller.
+He is famously known as the pick-up artist ‚Style‘.
+After going undercover in a secret society of pickup artists, he finally started leaving the house, then wrote a book about it called [amazon text=The Game&asin=0060554738] that became a New York Times bestseller.

 my biggest breakthrough came when I realized that I should just say „yes“ to all opportunities.